gregorycrane/DHFall2021/README.md

 Requirements:
 <ol>
-<li>Weekly blog posts on your Github pages sites.
+<li>Weekly blog posts (these will be on Github pages that we help you set up).
 These would be typically one to two pages (c.
 250-500 words).
 These will comment on what you learned from the classes and from the readings (although we may assign different topics during the semester).
+<li>Those students who take the course as Classics 191 (or possibly CS 150) will be expected to read and summarize for the class publications on the state of the art.
 </ol>

 <ol>